What is Occupational Sick Pay?

 • Hearing loss.

-What happens when sick pay runs out?
+What happens after SSP runs out?

 In situations where an employee isn’t eligible for SSP but require continued absence from work, they may be able to apply for Universal Credit or Employment and Support Allowance (ESA).